Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability impacts two main functionalities: 1) ACME functionality of PKI, where short-lived ACME verification challenge codes are leaked in the audit logs, and 2) OIDC issuer functionality of the identity subsystem, where auth and token response codes along with claims could be exposed in the audit logs.
-Third-party plugins may also be affected.
-However, the ACME verification codes have limited long-term use as they become unusable after verification or challenge expiry (GitHub Advisory).
+The vulnerability affects two main subsystems: 1) The ACME functionality of PKI, where short-lived ACME verification challenge codes are leaked in the audit logs, and 2) The OIDC issuer functionality of the identity subsystem, where auth and token response codes along with claims could be leaked in the audit logs.
+Third-party plugins may also be affected (GitHub Advisory).

 Source: This report was generated using AI